metosin/reitit/README.md

 | `:wrap`    | The actual middleware function of `handler args? => request => response`
 | `:gen`     | Middleware compile function, see [compiling middleware](#compiling-middleware).

-Behind the scenes, when routes are compiled, all middleware are first expanded into `Middleware` and stored as such in compilation results to be used for api-docs etc. For actual request processing, they are unwrapped into normal middleware functions producing zero runtime performance penalty.
-Thanks to the `reitit.middleware/IntoMiddleware` protocol, plain clojure(script) maps can also be used.
+When routes are compiled, all middleware are expanded (and optionally compiled) into `Middleware` and stored in compilation results for later use (api-docs etc).
+For actual request processing, they are unwrapped into normal middleware functions producing zero runtime performance penalty.
+Middleware expansion is backed by `reitit.middleware/IntoMiddleware` protocol, enabling plain clojure(script) maps to be used.

 A Record: